How do you know if you are shutting down emotionally?

 Contents

 We all hit moments when life feels overwhelmingly heavy.
 Your emotions may seem muted, and things that once mattered suddenly feel unreal.
-Emotional shutdown is real, and it’s a signal—your brain is trying to protect you from further stress.
-The National Mental Health Commission’s 2023 Report Card 1 highlights a significant increase in the proportion of adults with high or very high psychological distress, from 10.8% in 2011 to 14.6% in 2022, reaffirming the seriousness of emotional well-being.
+Emotional shutdown is real — it's a signal that your brain is trying to protect you from further stress.
+The National Mental Health Commission’s 2023 Report Card highlights a significant increase in the proportion of adults with high or very high psychological distress, from 10.8% in 2011 to 14.6% in 2022, reaffirming the seriousness of emotional well-being.
+Let’s look at how to identify if you are shutting down emotionally, possible remedies, and how a telehealth doctor can help.

 - Feeling disconnected from yourself or people around you